 Program Description Students in the BSC Carpentry program learn all aspects of residential carpentry by building a single-family home in Bismarck.
 Study involves the safe and proper use and care of hand tools and power equipment.
-Students learn methods and principles of building construction, construction math, blueprint reading, sustainable/green building, energy efficient building, materials, cost estimating, cabinetry, concrete forming and installing, drywall, roofing and more.
+Students learn methods and principles of building construction, construction math, blueprint reading, sustainable/green building, energy efficient building, materials, cabinetry, drywall and more.
 Carpentry is a limited enrollment, nine-month program that prepares students for entry-level jobs.
-Students enroll in late August.
-A $100 equipment deposit is required upon acceptance and applies toward tuition.
+Students enroll Fall only.

 Preparation Carpentry is well suited to those who enjoy working outdoors and with their hands.
 Pride in workmanship and safe, dependable work habits are important for success.
 Background in these areas is helpful: building trade courses, basic math, basic residential drafting and blue print drawing.

 Program Requirements Students who complete the curriculum requirements earn a Program Certificate (36 credits).
 Additional coursework may lead to a Program Diploma (60 credits) or Associate in Applied Science degree (60 credits).

 Special Costs A $100 deposit, required upon acceptance into the program, is applied toward tuition.
 Fee is non-refundable if you decide not to attend BSC.

 A tool set, toolbox and books are required the first week of school.
 For a complete list, go to Estimated Costs.

 Career Opportunities Graduates can apply for membership in apprentice training programs to complete journeyman carpentry requirements or enter the workforce.
 Typical employment is found as rough and finish carpenters, cabinet-makers, lumberyard workers, finishers within the construction industry, or self-employment.
 Carpenters may advance to carpentry supervisor or general construction supervisor positions.